top of page

 This Special Edition Kākahū features an alternative color palette.

-This edition also comes in all the different colours that are a representation of each Atua.
+This edition is available with all logo colours that are a representation of your generation.

 Click here to explore the collection